Cost of solar panels in Colorado (2025)

 Net metering is a system of give-and-take between you and your utility company.
 It lets you access power from the grid when your panels don’t generate enough electricity.
 Net metering also lets you earn credits for sending any excess solar energy to the grid.
 These credits can offset the cost of electricity consumed at other times.

-In Colorado, any extra electricity you generate gets turned into bill credits at the full retail rate.
-So, for every extra kilowatt-hour (kWh) you produce, you get a credit that cancels out a kWh on a future bill.
-And credits you're not using?
-At the end of the year, you can donate them to help low-income homes pay their energy bills, or you can cash them in.
+In Colorado, each kilowatt-hour (kWh) generated is credited based on the electricity rate during that specific time, making on-peak credits more valuable than off-peak ones.
+Any extra electricity you generate gets turned into bill credits at the full retail rate.
+So, for every extra kWh you produce, you get a credit that cancels out a kWh on a future bill.

 Will solar panels increase the value of my home?